pcraig3/usc-jobs/README.txt

 == Changelog ==

+= 0.8.0 =
+* Took bloody ages, but I think it's paid off.
+* JavaScript (for those who have it, which is most people) takes out the sidebar widgets and does sorting and filtering.
+* UI more or less finalized.

 = 0.7.3 =
 * Jobs Archive now works just about perfectly before we start mucking about with the JavaScript.